2akura/cml-generator/README.md

 ```
+NAME : MUHAMMAD AZAHARI SAIFUL BAHRI
+MATRIX NO. : DN12 513
+CLASS :

+introdution :
 this repository on my Final Year Project aka FYP, this site generating basic cmd's for cisco devices
 its engine is built with rust 🦀, delivering :
 - zero-cost abstraction
 - blazingly fast compile time, near native performance
 - high performance meets low-level control

+Below is the mainframe of the project
 ```

 ```